PubInv/NarcanKandyForRaves/README.md

-<h1 align=center>Narcan Kandy for Raves</h1>
+<h1 align=center>Narcan Kandi for Raves</h1>

-Narcan Kandy for Raves is a portable and stylish case for Narcan, designed to reduce opioid overdoses at festivals, raves, and other events where quick access to life-saving medication can make all the difference.
+Narcan Kandi for Raves is a portable and stylish case for Narcan, designed to reduce opioid overdoses at festivals, raves, and other events where quick access to life-saving medication can make all the difference.

 <img src="https://github.com/user-attachments/assets/faef2342-34d8-4ba7-a665-d0a47c23941e" alt="Narcan Ad" width="300" height="300">